Web Portal Development: Guide to Building Strong Portals

 2. Gather and Document Requirements

-Gather specific requirements from all stakeholders, such as function level, work flows and security.
+Gather specific requirements from all stakeholders, such as function level, workflows and security.
 Define functional requirements, security requirements and performance expectations.
 Think about use cases that cover all user intentions.
 Perceptive documentation helps to keep the process of development straight.

 3. Design User Interface and Experience (UI/UX)